MichaelCurrin/learn-to-code/en/topics/scripting_languages/JavaScript/libraries/react_native.md

 > - `yarn android` -- (`react-native run-android`) Build the Android App.
 > - `yarn web` -- (`expo start:web`) Run the website in your browser.

-For the last command - note that you'll be give a prompt.
-Despite `expo` already being in `dependencies` and installed with `yarn`.
+For the last command - note that you'll be give a prompt to install `expo-cli` globally.
+This is separate from `expo` which is in dependencies.

 ```
 This command requires Expo CLI.
 Do you want to install it globally [Y/n]? n
 error Command failed with exit code 1.
 ```

-So you'll want to either install it globally using `Y` or manual instally I guess.

-Note using `npx expo start:web` didn't do anything.

 ## Samples